 Trojan horse

 A site offers a free download to a program or game that normally costs money.
-Downloading the pirated program or game lets you illegally use or play, however, during the install, it also installs a Trojan horse on the computer.
+Downloading the pirated program or game lets you illegally use to play it; however, during the installation, it also installs a Trojan horse on the computer.

 A popular screen saver website has become infected or uploaded infected screen savers.
 Downloading the screen saver to your computer also installs a Trojan horse onto the computer.